pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 Radial_Flat_Field_Correction (other algorithms can be added in the future), or using a Flat_Field_File.
 It can occur multiple times if needed.

 ## Flat Field File
-The Flat_Field_File class specifies the image used for flat field correction, and is a “subclass” of Data_Processing_FIle.
+The Flat_Field_File class specifies the image used for flat field correction, and is a "subclass" of Data_Processing_FIle.
 In the most straightforward usage, the image is divided by this flat field image in order to apply the flat field correction (which is the opposite of Radial_Flat_Field_Function).
 There are several types of Flat_Field_File, distinguished by the "type" attribute.
 We could add several classes or instances of Flat_Field_File, or one that encompasses all with a type, or anywhere in between, based on what makes sense.